lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 ---

 A couple of weeks ago I had an interesting conversations with one of my team members.
-She confessed to me that she felt slow.
-I was pretty surprised but before moving on let me make a small premise: I hate the word performance.
+She confessed to me that she felt she was a slow programmer.

+I was pretty surprised but, before moving on, let me make a premise: I _hate_ the word _performance_.

 I'm not sure how it feels to native speakers or to people who didn't work for Accenture.
-But to me, it sounds like "oh the gigantic pile of bullshit coming from that manager that has no clue.
+To me, it sounds like "oh the gigantic pile of bullshit coming from that manager that has no clue.
 Again."

-That's my usual reaction to "performance" and that's why I don't like to use it.
-I must confess I tried to find a better word for a long time but I ended up settling down for programmers' performance when it comes about measuring our job.
+That's my usual reaction to the word "performance".
+So I don't like to use it.
+I tried to find a better word for a long time but I ended up settling down for programmers' performance when it comes about measuring our job anyway.

-With this premise in mind, I told her I was surprised and then she asked me to tell her more.
-And that conversation lead me to write this article, it had two main topics:
+With this premise in mind, let's move on.

+I told her I was surprised and then she asked me why.
+The conversation we had lead me to write this article.
+I will break it down in two main topics:

 - Three steps from an idea to the feature.
 - Forget about the code, no one cares about it.

-# Three steps from an idea to the feature
+## Three steps from an idea to the feature

-I'm trying to abstract from how programmers think and what the steps that make them write the code they write are.
-Of course, this is going to be a complete failure if you expect me to get it right and come up with a general solution.
-There are so many other ways of looking at it that I don't try to be right, furthermore everyone has an opinion anyway.
-I'm just trying to abstract a bit from the actual programming process to talk about speed and performance.
-So here we go:
+For the sake of the conversation, I'm going to come up with some generic steps programmers go through when doing their job:

 - Trying to figure out what to do
 - Writing the actual code that does that
 - Putting that code in production

+Nothing too exciting, right?
+But it gets us going.

-## Step 1: Trying to figure out what to do
+### Step 1: Trying to figure out what to do

-A programmer may be very sharp in understanding what to do.
-She knows the system very well, she has enough context to ask product managers the right questions, she doesn't miss details and so on.
-This generally takes time and I honestly haven't seen many people being fast at this stage.
-Generally the speed here is deeply connected with your own workflow.
-How involved are product managers at this point?
-Do you have a checklist for it?
+Even the sharpest programmer needs to understand what to do before writing some code.
+She may know the system very well, she may has enough context to ask product managers the right questions, she may not miss any details.

+No matter of good they are this takes somme time time.
+I haven't seen many people being fast at this stage unless we're talking about a trivial feature.

+Generally speed here is intrinsically connected with the product development workflow (how involved are product managers at this point?
+Is there any checklist that we can use to say a feature is ready to be worked on?)

-## Step 2: Writing the actual code that does that
+### Step 2: Writing the actual code that does that

-This is the step where I've seen most different results.
+This is where programmers performance varies the most.

 Some people are very fast at writing code, others are not.

+Review culture has a big impact on this:

-What matters here is your review culture.
-Are programmers helping each other?
-Are they moving code to the staging environment before/after a review?
-How does the review process work?
-I focus on those questions because, from what I've seen, most programmers that are "really fast" write code that is not ready to go anywhere.
-They miss the details, their code has a lot of "one time workarounds", there are typical startup comments everywhere ("#TODO Fix this").
+- Are programmers helping each other?
+- Are they moving code to the staging environment before/after a review?
+- How does the review process work?

+From what I've seen, most programmers that are "really fast" write code that is not ready to go anywhere.

+They miss the details that make the code production ready, their code has a lot of "one time workarounds", there are typical startup comments everywhere ("#TODO Fix this").

+It only feels like they're fast if you don't actually look closely at their code.

-## Step 3: Putting that code in production
+### Step 3: Putting that code in production

-Here comes the boring/painful step.
-Given its qualities, it is obvious we are talking about the most important one as only what comes out of this step actually does something for your company, your product and your customers.
+Here comes the critical step.

-Speed here is a mere consequence of the previous two stages.
+Speed here is a consequence of what already happened in the two steps.

 No actual work needs to be done at this point in the ideal world, right?

-The job you've done at step 1 is perfect and it made the code you wrote at step 2 bug-free and perfectly compliant with the requirements.
-Now, tell me: how many times have you seen this happen?
+The job you've done at step 1 is perfect and made the code you wrote at step 2 bug-free and perfectly compliant with the requirements!

+Now, I wonder: how many times have you seen this happen?
 How often code gets merged and you forget about it forever?

 I'm not sure what your answer is.
-I'd say it's going to be close to "ehm... never!" though.
+It's probably closer to "ehm... never!" than "this happens all the time!" though.

-From what I've seen in my career people have very different ways of dealing with those steps.
-I met a lot of people that change the order (like in: let's write the code who cares about the details of step one), people who skip/don't understand/don't care about step 3.
-And here it gets interesting, as most IT managers focus too much on one of the steps and so do the programmers they manage.
-My opinion is: none of them count as long as they're all there and the result is actually helping.
-It's important to understand that what matters is the actual result.
-And most managers I've met don't get they have to be patient.
-You have to wait for days to actually see the results.
-Don't stop at "oh I love this programmer, she finishes stories in no time".
-I suggest to be
+From what I've seen in my career, people have very different ways of dealing with these steps.

+I met a lot of people that change the order of these steps: "let's write the code who cares about the details of step one.
+We'll figure out later!".

+I also worked with many people who skip/don't understand/don't care about step
+3. Honestly too many.

+Most managers focus too much on a specific step so the programmers they manage tend to do the same.

+I think none of the steps per se actually matters.
+I like to say "code only works when it works in production".
+That doesn't meant the last step of this process is the most important.

+It means you have to be patient.
+You have to wait some time (that's highly dependent on the scale of the product you're working on) to say "yes, this actually works just fine".

+I wouldn't stop at "oh I love this programmer, she finishes stories in no time".
-patient: look at her code one month later.
-Wait for bugs to come up, wait for other programmers to have to change her code.
+Be patient: look at her code one month later.

+Wait for bugs to come up.
+Wait for other programmers' feedback on how easy it was to change her code (the most welcoming a piece of code is to change, the better its design don't you think?).

-The bottomline: we focus on the wrong metrics and we have to pay more attention to the entire process.
+The bottom-line: we often focus on the wrong metrics and we have to pay more attention to the entire process.

-# Forget about the code, no one cares about it
+## Forget about the code, no one cares about it

-I like to troll, that's why this section has this title.
-Of course, as a technologist, I perfectly know the code matters, the language you use influences the results, the frameworks you use will make your life easier next year.
-But that doesn't change the fact that we (the programmers) are the only ones caring about those topics and I'm fine with this.
+I like to troll (I'm from Napoli eh 🤌).
+That's why this section has this title.

+Of course, as a technologist, I know code matters.
+I know the language you use influences your results, so do the frameworks and libraries.

+That doesn't change the fact that we (the programmers) are the only ones caring about those topics when it comes to product development.

+I'm fine with this.
 No one else cares.
 Your customers don't.
 They expect the button to work and they want to do whatever they please with your product.

-That's a point I never emphasize enough.
-We forget the fundamental property your code must have: it has to work.
+That's a point I never get tired to emphasise.
+We tend to forget the fundamental property code must have: it has to work.
 That's it.
+Nothing more.

-That's hard to keep in mind when it comes to speed.
-The programmer that generated this discussion forgot about this too when she felt slow.
-She told
+It's hard to keep that in mind when it comes to speed.
+The programmer that confessed me she felt slow also forgot about this.

-me: "Oh this guy opens pull requests all the time, that's super fast".
-Pull requests don't go to production the way they're opened.
-And even if they do, you'll have to fix the bugs that come out of that code.
-And that is a cost that has an impact on your customers and on your _real_ speed.
+She told me: "Oh this programmer opens pull requests all the time, they're super fast!".
+Pull requests rarely go to production the way they're opened.
+And even when they do, you'll have to fix the bugs that come out of them.

+That is a cost that has an impact on your customers and on your _actual_ speed.

-I think this topic is strictly connected to what we decided to call "shipping culture".
-I see two kinds of attitude about shipping culture:
+I think this topic is often referred to as "shipping culture".
+Which often means one of these:

-- people justify shit going to production in name of shipping culture.
+- People justify bad code going to production in the name of it.
+So they're very fast at breaking things.
-- I see people who spend hours getting blown away by the next hipster language features and how that will make them more productive.

-Now, there must be a third way right?
-It's the one where I say I'm right and I try to convince you to go my way.
-Well, sorry.
-I'm going to disappoint you a bit.
-I think there isn't a third way.
-And I like that.
-I like that our job as managers is to find a moving stable equilibrium between the two sides of the spectrum.
-The balance between "ship this shit" and "oh wait let's make this perfect first" dictates your speed in the short and in the long run.
-Focusing too much on the "ship this shit" will produce too much debt and focusing too much on "let's make it perfect" won't produce enough.
-A few paragraphs before I said we focus on the wrong metrics.
-And I really believe so.
+- People try to make things "perfect" before shipping them.
+So they're very slow at not breaking things.

+Now, there must be some other way right?
+This is where where I tell you I know everything so I will convince you to do it my way...
+Well, no. I'm going to disappoint you a bit.

+I don't think there is some other way.
+I kind of like that our job is to find an equilibrium between the two sides of this spectrum.

+The more balance between "ship this 💩 now!" and "let's make this perfect first ✨✨✨", the faster you actually are.

+Focusing too much on the former will produce too much debt and focusing too much on latter won't product enough.

+I do believe in the end the problem is that our industry focuses too much on the wrong metrics.
 The balance I'm talking about here means forgetting to measure how many features a developer ships in a week or how fast she goes from starting to work on the feature to opening the pull request.
-Writing the code is the fun part, writing the code is the easy part.
-And no one cares but you about the code.
-I'm not sure I can propose metrics that work better for your team, in the end metrics are context-dependent.
-I can tell you I focus more on questions like "how ready is the code I get from this developer?" "do we always have to review all the lines?"
-"Are the features really bugged when they get on staging/production?".
+I'm not sure I can propose metrics that work better for your team, in the end all metrics are context-dependent.

-Your mileage may vary and those questions may not apply, all I'm trying to say
+But I can share some questions that can help you shape better metrics:

+- How ready is the code I get from this developer?
+- Do we always have to review everything they write?
+- How often do we have to go back to something they wrote after we ship it?

-is: focus on the value you add to your customers.
+What I'm trying to say is this: focus on the value added to the customers of the product you're building.

-It is important to keep in mind that what we do is not writing code but adding a feature on your website so your customers can enjoy your product more.
-This attitude kills a lot of discussion around technology.
-It keeps priorities focused on what matters for your company and your product.
-This discussion plays a major role in "developers' speed".
-I'm not looking at their code, I'm looking at the features they write.
-And that's what I told the developer who felt slow.
-She might be kinda "slow" in the first two steps but we don't need to do almost anything in the third step.
-I like that and while explaining to her I feel she is pretty fast, I figured out I could share these ideas.
-Other people may benefit and realise they are not as slow as they think.
-Or better
+It is important to keep in mind that what we do is not writing code.
+We're not "code typists".
+We program systems that someone else needs to use to do their job.

+This perspective keeps priorities focused on what matters and it should play a major role in "developers' performance":

+> Don't look at their code, look at the features

+That's what I told the developer who felt slow: "we never have to touch the features you write after we ship them".

-yet: they are not as fast as they think.
+I hope other people benefit from this perspective and realise they are not as slow as they think.
+The other way around may be a little harder to accept though :)